Attract your shoppers

 Clothes that can be hung are more easily seen at a glance and a row of colour can look enticing.
 They also look great if they aren’t creased.

-Piles of clothes on an overloaded table can be daunting to even the most enthusiastic hunter (especially if there are lots of other shoppers rummaging).
-Your shopper may not stay long.
+Piles of clothes on an overloaded table, tightly squeezed onto a rack, or buried deep in tubs (or vintage suitcases) can be daunting to even the most enthusiastic hunter (especially if there are lots of other shoppers rummaging).
+Your shopper may move on, or not stay long.

 Consider featuring a special, eye-catching or unique piece.
 If you can get hold of a mannequin it’s a great, fun way to show off your pieces.